Raghunaths834/Atliq-Hardware-Finance-Supply-Chain-Analytics/README.md

 Let's delve into the profit and loss analysis of Atliq Hardware using an example:

- *Atliq sells a mouse to Croma for $30.
+ "*"Atliq sells a mouse to Croma for $30.

  *A pre-invoice deduction of $2 is applied, resulting in a Net Invoice Sales of $28.